ionic-team/ionicons/readme.md

 ```

 ## Variants
 Each app icon in Ionicons has a `filled`, `outline` and `sharp` variant.
 These different variants are provided to make your app feel native to a variety of platforms.
 The filled variant uses the default name without a suffix.
-Note: Logo icons do not have outlines or sharp variants.
+Note: Logo icons do not have outline or sharp variants.

 ```html
 <ion-icon name="heart"></ion-icon> <!--filled-->